-Role Chief Leads on the wider corporate governance agenda, of which Executive risk management is a part. and • Signs off the annual Governance and Assurance Statements.
-Directors Ensures that risks are fully considered in all strategic decision making and that the risk management strategy helps the council to achieve its objectives and protection of its assets.
-Emergency Lead officer for risk management.
-Planning & Owner of risk management strategy.
-Risk Chairs Officer Risk Management Group.
-Manager Cabinet / Ensures the council manages risk effectively through the Managemen Board Board Monitors progress against strategic and cross-cutting risk action plana action plans.
+Role Chief Executive and Directors Leads on the wider corporate governance agenda, of which risk management is a part.
+Signs off the annual Governance and Assurance Statements.
+Ensures that risks are fully considered in all strategic decision making and that the risk management strategy helps the council to achieve its objectives and protection of its assets.
+Data Protection Officer Reports direct to Chief Executive Lead officer for risk management.
+Owner of risk management strategy.
+Chairs Officer Risk Management Group.
+Cabinet / Management Board Ensures the council manages risk effectively through the development of a comprehensive risk management strategy.
+Monitors progress against strategic and cross-cutting risk action plans.
 Attends risk management training as appropriate.
 Lead Member for Resources acts as Risk Champion.
-Officer Risk Managemen The full set of an group of the set of the s Group service planning process, with particular attention to ensuring there is in place an up to date: Strategic risk register Operational risk registers Project risk registers Resilience plans Monitoring and reporting procedures Review and updating procedures Specification of standards Provision of appropriate training Protection of core information systems and infrastructure Managing risk in partnerships.
-Audit Considers and reviews the council's risk management Committee strategy.
+Officer Risk Management Group The purpose of the group is to ensure the implementation of our risk management strategy as a key element of our strategic and service planning process, with particular attention to ensuring there is in place an up to date: • Strategic risk register • Operational risk registers • Project risk registers • Resilience plans • Monitoring and reporting procedures • Review and updating procedures • Specification of standards • Provision of appropriate training • Protection of core information systems and infrastructure • Managing risk in partnerships.
+Audit Committee Considers and reviews the council's risk management strategy.
 Reviews quarterly the council's budgetary and financial risks.
 Reviews annually the Council's operational risk registers.
 Attends risk management training as appropriate.
 Monitors the effectiveness of the authority's risk management arrangements.
 Seeks assurances that action is being taken on risk related issues identified by auditors and inspectors.
 Be satisfied that the authority's Annual Governance Statement including the assurance statement properly reflect the risk environment and any actions required to improve it.
-All members faces, to oversee the effective management of these risks by officers Ensure that all identified risks have been considered in decision-making Seek clarification from report authors and/or lead Members if risks are not specifically shown in report
+All members Responsibility to understand the strategic risks the authority faces, to oversee the effective management of these risks by officers Ensure that all identified risks have been considered in decision-making

-Heads of Service Ensure the council manages risk effectively in each service within the agreed corporate strategy.
+Seek clarification from report authors and/or lead Members if risks are not specifically shown in report Heads of Service Ensure the council manages risk effectively in each service within the agreed corporate strategy.
 Attend risk management training as appropriate.
 Cascade the principles of good risk management to their sections, report potential strategic risks to their management team and manage all the risks associated with their service.
 Ensure that risks are fully considered in the decision making process.
 Ensure that risks are reviewed on a regular basis but quarterly as a minimum.
 Ensure that risks are managed appropriately in any projects and partnerships that they are responsible for or are involved with.
 Ensure that any policies or procedures for which they are responsible make the appropriate linkages to risk management.
 Insurance Officer Day to day management of the insurance function, including administration of claims.
 Monitors claims experience and provides relevant data to service managers in order to reduce risk and ensure that claims experience levels are minimised.
 Project managers and managers of Partnerships Use the project risk register template to identify and manage their risks.
 Report their risks to the appropriate partnership/project board on a regular basis.
 Ensure that their risks are included in the appropriate risk register.
 Employees Manage risk effectively in their job.Attend risk management training as appropriate.